g0v/twly-voter-guide/README.md

 In Ubuntu
 =================
-0.1 install git python pip easy_install postgresql
+0.1 install basic tools
 ```
 sudo apt-get install git python-pip python-dev python-setuptools postgresql
 easy_install virtualenv
 ```

-0.2 set a password in your database(If you already have one, just skip this step) (you can use `whoami` to check your username, notice **&lt;username&gt;**  below, please replace with your own)
+0.2 set a password in your database(If you already have one, just skip this step)
+(you can use `whoami` to check your username, notice **&lt;username&gt;**  below, please replace with your own)

 ```